 AHIP says the need for long-term care services impacts people of all ages, not just for seniors.
-AHOP says approximately 20 million Americans each year under the age of 65 need long-term care services and supports to help them, and their families, deal with a serious illness, health condition or accident.
+AHIP says approximately 20 million Americans each year under the age of 65 need long-term care services and supports to help them, and their families, deal with a serious illness, health condition or accident.

 AHIP is advocating Congress to take a few simple steps to encourage more people to plan for the financial costs and burdens of aging.
-As more people plan in advance it will provide more financial protection to American families and their future retirements.
-It will also protect welfare programs, like Medicaid, so they will be available for the truly poor.
+As more people plan in advance, it will provide more financial protection to American families and their future retirements.
+It will also protect welfare programs, like Medicaid, so that they will be available for the truly poor.